 Many activities can create a driver distraction.
 Among the commons activities that distract drivers are:

-Children, friends and pets can all post dangerous distractions while you are driving.
+Children, friends, and pets can all post dangerous distractions while you are driving.
 Some activities, such as texting while driving, are especially dangerous because they involve all three types of distraction.
-A driver typing a text message takes his or her eyes of road, hands off the wheel to type and mind off the task of driving.
+A driver typing a text message takes his or her eyes off the road, hands off the wheel to type and mind off the task of driving.
 Sending or receiving a text message takes a driver’s eyes off the road for approximately five seconds.
 That is like driving the length of a football field with your eyes closed, according to the National Highway Traffic Safety Administration.

 If you or your loved one has been injured in an accident caused by a distracted driver, you should consult with a St. Louis accident attorney experienced at handling distracted driving accidents.